-A voluminous literature (for recent surveys, see Medalla and Balboa, 2009; Kelleher, 2013, or Cadot et al., 2006a and 2006b, and references therein) has looked into the drivers and effects of rules of origin (henceforth RoOs) in PTAs.
-In principle, their objective is to prevent trade deflection in the absence of external-tariff harmonization.
-However, the literature has also highlighted their power to depress preference uptake by forcing inefficient sourcing and by imposing fixed compliance costs-paperwork and bureaucratic hassle-explaining sometimes low utilization rates in spite of high tariff-preference margins, as for textiles in NAFTA.
-Essentially, the political-economy mechanism behind restrictive RoOs in North-South agreements is double.
-First, costly RoOs are a way of "denying preferences" granted to Southern producers and hence of relieving the competitive pressures generated within the bloc by tariff phase-outs.
-That is, when Moroccan shirt producers are forced to procure relatively expensive fabric in the E.U. preferential zone instead of more pricecompetitive Asian fabric, one source of their competitiveness is eliminated and they become less of a competitive threat for Portuguese or Italian shirt producers.
-Second, when the Northern country has a comparative advantage in upstream, capital-intensive sectors-like weaving in the textile & apparel sector, or the making of engines in the automobile sector-RoOs create a captive market for those intermediates in the Southern partner where, under bilateral cumulation, assemblers have no choice but to source those intermediates with the Northern (hegemonic) country.
-While these considerations have no doubt receded in importance over the last decade, they were very much behind the initially complex and restrictive design of product-specific RoOs in both NAFTA and PANEURO.
+Many studies (for recent surveys, see Medalla and Balboa, 2009; Kelleher, 2013; Cadot et al., 2006a and 2006b, and references therein) have looked into the drivers and effects of ROO in PTAs.
+In principle, their objective is to prevent trade deflection in the absence of external-tariff harmonisation.
+However, the literature has also highlighted their power to depress preference uptake by forcing inefficient sourcing and by imposing fixed compliance costs - paperwork and bureaucratic hassle - explaining sometimes low utilisation rates in spite of high tariff-preference margins, as for textiles in NAFTA.
+Essentially, the political-economy mechanism behind restrictive ROO in North-South agreements is double.
+First, costly ROO are a way of 'denying preferences' granted to Southern producers and hence of relieving the competitive pressures generated within the bloc by tariff phase-outs.
+Second, when the Northern country has a comparative advantage in upstream, capital-intensive sectors - like weaving in the textile & apparel sector, or the making of engines in the automobile sector - ROO create a captive market for those intermediates in the Southern partner where, under bilateral cumulation, assemblers have no choice but to source those intermediates from the Northern (hegemonic) country.

 Given the different patterns of economic and political fundamentals in the EAP region, these political-economy drivers are likely to be weaker, although not necessarily absent.
-First, as noted by Kimura (2010), neither Japan nor China, the region's heavyweights, have played as engines of regional integration, as the U.S. and E.U. did in their respective spheres of influence.
+First, as noted by Kimura (2010), neither Japan nor China, the region's heavyweights, have acted as engines of regional integration, as the US and EU did in their respective spheres of influence.
 Japan, in particular, has not sought to create a Japan-centered hub-and-spoke regional trade bloc.
-In part, this is because part of the motivation for U.S. and E.U. trade preferences with Southern partners-Mexico for the U.S., Central Europe and the Mediterranean countries for the E.U.-was to create "mini-worlds" where the gains from specialization could be reaped while at the same time maintaining some degree of trade protection vis-à-vis efficient Asian countries, in particular in the textile & apparel sector where high MFN tariffs made preferential liberalization highly relevant.
+In part, this is because part of the motivation for US and EU trade preferences with Southern partners - Mexico for the US; Central Europe and the Mediterranean countries for the EU - was to create 'mini-worlds' where the gains from specialisation could be reaped while at the same time maintaining some degree of trade protection vis-à-vis efficient Asian countries, in particular in the textile & apparel sector where high MFN tariffs made preferential liberalisation highly relevant.
 This motivation was much weaker, although not necessarily absent in at least some sectors, for Japan.

-Second, although there is no systematic data on firm-level control over GVCs, many of the GVCs in the electronics sector are dominated by large firms which internalize all complementarities along it.
+Second, although there is no systematic data on firm-level control over GVCs, many of the GVCs in the electronics sector are dominated by large firms, which internalise all complementarities along it.
 Those firms have no interest in forcing inefficient sourcing at any stage of processing.
-Even in the absence of vertical integration, subcontracting relationships are rarely arms-length, and economies of scale are so strong that many components are produced in a handful of establishments serving the entire world market.
-In such conditions, throwing in RoOs to hurt the competitiveness of some of the downstream assemblers in order to favor others makes little sense.
+Even in the absence of vertical integration, subcontracting relationships are rarely arms-length, and economies of scale are so strong that many components are produced in a handful of companies serving the entire world market.
+In such conditions, throwing in ROO to hurt the competitiveness of some of the downstream assemblers to favour others makes little sense.